Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 There are different scenarios for distributing conversations to human agents based on their online status and workload:

 - **Online Agents**.
-When a conversation is created in the Inbox, and there are agents online with access to it, the system distributes the conversations evenly among them.
+When a conversation is created in the Inbox, and there are agents online with access to it, the system distributes the conversations among them in a sequential order.
-  Unassigned conversations are automatically assigned to agents when the [limit threshold](../../settings/account-settings.md#conversation-limit-per-agent) is lower than the maximum value, and they take precedence over newly incoming conversations.
+  New conversations are automatically assigned to agents when they are available.
 - **Offline Agents**.
-When a conversation is created in the Inbox, and there are no agents online with access to it, the system will remain all conversations unassigned.
+When a conversation is created in the Inbox, and there are no agents online with access to it, the system will keep the conversation unassigned.

 To configure auto assignment in your Inbox, follow these steps: